yanghuaxuan/ggml/README.md

 ## Caveats
 * Max context tuning may or not actually work.
 Idk haven't managed to test if it works lol
+* The GPTJ example provided seems to be outdated, at least compared to the LLama example.
+Therefore, stuff that is easy to implement in llama.cpp is very cumbersome to implement.

 ## License
 * The original GGML library and examples by ggerganov are licensed under the MIT License